ousbots/cephalopod/README.md

 run multiple `engine::process` workers.
 If that was needed, the hashmap could be moved out of the function and shared among the workers with an `Arc` and a mutex, but that would then lose the guarantee of processing transactions chronologicly without moving management of the hashmap to it's own process and adding more functionality that seemed out of the scope of this project.
+Additionally in a production environment, the `engine::process` worker would be broken down further to asynchronously to have threads that handle connections and recieving data and passing that via channels to threads that process the transactions and update the key-value store.

 ## Notes